cysouw/graphicalgrammar/text/germany.md

 Friedrich Bauer (1812-1874) was the founding director of a missionary education centre in the Bavarian city of Neuendettelsau.
 This institute is still active today as *Mission EineWelt*.
 Among other duties, Bauer also taught religion and German grammar at his institute [@fuchshuber2013: 93].
 In that context he wrote the *Grundzüge der neuhochdeutschen Grammatik für die unteren und mittleren Klassen höherer Bildungsanstalten*, which was first published in 1850.
 Bauer himself delivered various editions of this book up to his death in 1874.

 After Bauer's death, the German dictionary maker Konrad Duden kept producing new editions of this grammar, with only very minor changes.
 The *Neuhochdeutsche Grammatik* remained popular and has seen at least 27 editions, including special editions for Austria, for protestant schools and for catholic schools.
 The last edition was published in 1912 [see @fuchshuber2013: 115-117, 128-131 for a survey of all editions].
 However, even that was not the end: Bauer's text was given a second life in the context of the expanding *Duden* "empire".
 In the century since the death of Konrad Duden in 1911, the name *Duden* has become a household name in Germany for everything related to the German language.
-So, the 11th Edition of the Duden dictionary in 1935 was expanded with a German grammar, under the auspice of Otto Basler [@basler1935].
+So, the 11th Edition of the Duden dictionary in 1935 was expanded with a German grammar, prepared under the auspice of Otto Basler [@basler1935].
 This grammar was basically a new edition of Bauer's *Neuhochdeutsche Grammatik* (without clear attribution).
-Only after the Second World War was the grammar completely rewritten and updated editions of that rewritten Duden grammar are still popular today in Germany.
+Only after the Second World War the *Duden* grammar was completely rewritten.
+Updated editions of that rewritten grammar are still popular today in Germany.

 In the grammatical analysis of complex sentences, Bauer [-@bauer1850: 94-97] uses a graphical display that is eerily similar to the one proposed by Hoffmann (see [@sec:hoffmann1839]).
 Although Hoffmann is not cited by Bauer, it is known that Bauer had a copy of Hoffmann's grammar in his personal library [@fuchshuber2013: 99], so an influence seems highly likely.
 The first few examples of Bauer's syntactic analysis are shown in [@fig:bauer1850_95] [@bauer1850: 95].
 These examples are also found in exactly the same layout 85 years later in Basler [-@basler1935: 254].
 Each sentence is analyzed in two ways: the text itself is subdivided into clauses, with subordinate clauses shifted down vertically and connected with lines, very similar to Hoffmann (see [@fig:hoffmann1839_224]).

 Additionally, Bauer adds structural analyses in the form of letters, with capital letters for main clauses and lower-case letters for subordinate clauses.
 First-level subordination is separated by a comma, while secondary or deeper subordination is indicated by vertical lines and numerical superscripts.

-Different lower-case letters, just like Herling, though the letters are different! [@bauer1850: 94]. "verkürzte" subordinate clauses have dashes -a-, -b-, -c-, but he later notes that this is supposed to be a strikethrough [@bauer1863: footnote on p.
-145]
+Bauer uses different lower-case letters for different kind of subordinate clauses [@bauer1850: 94], though the assignemt of the letters is completely unmnemonical, namely *a* for complement clauses (*Substantivsatz*), *b* for relative clauses (*Adjectivsatz*) and *c* for adverbial clauses (*Adverbialsatz*).
+The so-called *verkürzte* subordinate clauses (i.e. *zu+Infinitiv* constructions) have dashes *-a-, -b-, -c-*, but Bauer explains in a later edition that this was supposed to be a strikethrough [@bauer1863: footnote on p.
+145].

-- Substantivsatz: a
-- Adjectivsatz: b
-- Adverbialsatz: c

-This analysis is rather similar to a constituency analysis with the abstract letters indicating the node labels and the clauses being the leaves.
-Specifically, subordination is not linked to an explicit superordinate word (i.e. to a head as in a dependency analysis), but to a superordinate abstract entity.

 ::: {.im #bauer1850_95}
 The first three examples of Bauer's sentence analysis [@bauer1850: 95].
 There are three sentences analyzed in this excerpt, with subordination structure indicated by vertical lines, similar to Hoffman in [@fig:hoffmann1839_224].
 Structural patterns are added to the side, summarising the structure with letters (*A*=main clause, *a*=complement clause, *b*=relative clause, *c*=adverbial clause) and superscripts for secondary embedding.
 :::

-A more complex example discussed by Bauer is the sentence [@next], analyzed as [@fig:bauer1850_97] [@bauer1850: 97].
+A more complex example discussed by Bauer is the example sentence in [@next], analyzed as [@fig:bauer1850_97] [@bauer1850: 97].
 Again, there is both an analysis of all main and subordinate clauses, written out with subordination marked by vertical lines, and there is a structural pattern with letters and symbols in the bottom right.
 This structural pattern has two cases of coordination (marked by a plus symbol), an internal subordination (marked by the brackets), a secondary subordination (marked by a vertical line) and a subordination at the end of the sentence (marked by a comma).
-I have attempted to combine both these analysis into a single constituency tree as shown in [@fig:bauer1850_97tree].
-The structural pattern has been used as the node-labels, while the text itself are the leaves in the tree.
-Probably it would have been more accurate to analyze the subordination *c* as a simple frontal embedding of the second conjunct, using a comma in the analysis instead of brackets for a clause-internal embedding (viz. *A+c,A,a+a* instead of *A+A(c)A,a+a*), but that is some minor nitpicking.
+Probably it is more accurate to analyze the subordination *c* as a simple frontal embedding of the second conjunct, using a comma in the analysis instead of brackets for a clause-internal embedding (viz. *A+c,A,a+a* instead of *A+A(c)A,a+a*), but that is some minor nitpicking.

 ::: ex
 Er schenkte ihr 300 Rubel und als er erfuhr, daß sie in Petersburg einen Vetter habe, stellte er ihre frei, ob sie ihre Reise fortsetzen oder ob sie umkehren wolle. [@bauer1850: 97]
 :::

 ::: {.im #bauer1850_97}
 Analysis of the complex example in [@last] from Bauer [-@bauer1850: 97].
-Note both the use of vertical lines for subordination and the separate abstract analysis with symbols in the bottom right.
+Note the use of vertical lines for subordination and the separate abstract analysis with symbols in the bottom right.
 :::

-![Display of the structure combining the text from example [@last] and the structural letter-analysis from [@fig:bauer1850_97] into a contemporary-style constituency tree.](figures/bauer1850_97tree){#fig:bauer1850_97tree}

-[=== rsyntaxtree ===
-[<>
-  [A Er schenkte ihr\ 300 Rubel]
-  [\+ und]
-  [A
-    [\(c\) als er\ erfuhr
-      [a daß sie in Petersburg\ einen Vetter habe,]
-    ]
-    stellte er\ ihr frei
-    [\,
-      [a ob sie\ ihre Reise\ fortsetzen]
-      [\+ oder]
-      [a ob sie\ umkehren\ wolle.]
-    ]
-  ]
-]
-======]:

-Expansion of notation at least since the 6th edition [@bauer1863: 144-150]
+At least since the 6th edition, Bauer expands the notation of the symbolic formulas with various additional elements [@bauer1863: 144-150]:

 - Beigeordnete Sätze: A + A
 - Beigeordnete Sätze ohne Conjunct: A [+] A